Dolpheyn/antar/docs/tech/index.md

 - Dependencies
 - Deployment Considerations

-When adding new specifications or updating existing ones, please follow the templates provided in the [templates](../task-management/templates/) directory.
+When adding new specifications or updating existing ones, please follow the templates provided.

 *Last Updated:* 2024-12-11T12:06:42+08:00